 Attendance & Absence

-Fulbrook believes that the life chances of all students can improve by ensuring that all staff, students, and parents/carers are aware of the importance of, and take responsibility for, regular attendance.
+Fulbrook believes that the life chances of all students can improve by ensuring that all staff, students, and parents and carers are aware of the importance of, and take responsibility for, regular attendance.

 Students will want to attend regularly if they are in an environment which is caring and supportive, promotes respect for all and if learning opportunities are varied and focused on individual needs.